-Growth items are items that are in addition to non-service issues and risks, such as grant settlements, impacts of economic change and other pressures highlighted in the 'Financial Prospects and Budget Strategy 2022/23 and Beyond' report considered by Cabinet on 7 September 2021.

-- A number of growth and savings/additional income items will be proposed at the Advisory Committees with the aim of achieving the savings/additional income to bridge the budget gap. - The proposed growth and savings/additional income items relating to this Advisory Committee are listed in Appendix E (if applicable). - Service Change Impact Assessments (SCIAs) contain further details for all proposed growth and savings/additional income items.
-SCIAs applicable to this Advisory Committee can be found in Appendix F (if applicable).
+- Growth items are items that are in addition to non-service issues and risks, such as grant settlements, impacts of economic change and other pressures highlighted in the 'Financial Prospects and Budget Strategy 2023/24 and Beyond' report considered by Cabinet on 10 November 2022. - A number of growth and savings/additional income items will be proposed at the Advisory Committees with the aim of helping to achieve the savings/additional income required to bridge the budget gap. - The proposed growth and savings/additional income items relating to this Advisory Committee are listed in Appendix E (if applicable). - Service Change Impact Assessments (SCIAs) contain further details for all proposed growth and savings/additional income items.
+SCIAs applicable to this Advisory Committee can be found in Appendix F (if applicable). - As previously reported, the options are likely to cover a number of areas including: - Service efficiencies - Additional income - Re-prioritisation of reserves including use of the Budget Stabilisation Reserve.